honorflight/honorflight-forms/api/SETUP.md

 	b.
 Under "Settings -> Slim Framework", set the base path to `api/`.
 Click "Update".
 	c.
 Under "Settings -> Permalinks", choose any of the options other than default (for example, "Post name").
 Click "Save changes".

-3. Create a file called "salesforce.ini" in this directory.
+3. (DEPRECATED/REMOVED)Create a file called "salesforce.ini" in this directory.
 Put in the following content:

 	; Salesforce Login Credentials Here